totalgood/object_detector_app/CONTRIBUTING.md

 ### Workflow

 * branch off master whenever you begin a new feature/task
-* commit often, mentioning the Jira ticket number in the comment, where possible (e.g. "#")
+* commit often, mentioning the Jira ticket number in the comment, where possible (e.g. NSF-4)
+* brief active voice comments, with optional Jira transition commands: `git commit -am 'NSF-4 #start-review integrate location and color vectors'`)